judywangsg/ExceptionHandler-and-push-notifications/Android client/README.md

 #Exception Handler
 An android client for exception handler library.
-This app receives notifies of all messages sent from the library.
+This app notifies of all messages sent from the library.